ja179053/ja179053/README.md

 <br/>
       <h2>🚀 History: AI & Game Architecture</h2>
       <p>
       After my junior year, I decided to explore tech in a way that would be most beneficial to my health.
-I cut my bad habits and studied work hierarchies, became qualified in Ethical Hacking, Food Hygeine and Mastering systems thinking in practice.
+Building apps in <b>Xamarin</b>.
+Cutting my bad habits and studied work hierarchies, becoming qualified in <b>Ethical Hacking, Food Hygeine</b> and <b>Mastering systems thinking in practice</b>.
 I crafted my own development team with minimal storming and maximised performance.
 And in the end, I pushed a playable build of my student game to market.
       </p>
       <p>
       After graduating, my role was to develop new and existing software in order to satisfy growing company requirements.
 I introduced Scrum, pushed for short and effective stand-ups, and developed my knowledge for neighbouring languages